feature-engine/feature_engine/docs/user_guide/variable_handling/check_all_variables.rst

     print(X.head())

-Below we see the resulting dataframe:
+We see the resulting dataframe below:

 .. code:: python